-Gradually introducing stretching regimens can keep muscles flexible and can decrease tightness at the joints.
-This can help maintain movement in the joint and decrease pain or cramping of the muscles.
-Your rehabilitation team will advise on stretching regimens that are specific to your child.
-Eventually, stretching should be a part of your daily routine.
+Gradually introducing stretching and positioning regimens can keep muscles flexible and can decrease tightness at the joints.
+This can help maintain movement in the joint and decrease pain or cramping of the muscles, making it easier for your child to move.
+Your rehabilitation team will advise on stretching and positioning regimens that are specific to your child.
+Eventually, stretching and positioning should be a part of your daily routine.
 To view our series of stretching videos, please visit parentprojectmd.org/stretching.

-Your rehabilitation team may recommend night splints (also known as AFOs) at an early age.
-Night splints are great for maintaining the flexibility of the Achilles tendon as well as hold the foot in a comfortable position.
-These are made of light plastic, and are made specifically to fit your child's foot.
+Your rehabilitation team may recommend night splints (also known as ankle foot orthotics or AFOs) at an early age as one means of positioning.
+Night splints are great for maintaining the flexibility of the calf muscles, as well as hold the foot in a comfortable position.
+These are made of light plastic and are made specifically to fit your child's foot.
 Some parents find it difficult to get their toddler or young child to wear these overnight.
 Your child may be able to choose patterns, designs, and colors of these splints, which may be helpful in acceptance.
 Starting early and regularly wearing night splints will help your child get used to them over time.